pydata/xarray/doc/plotting.rst

    g.data.loc[g.name_dicts[0, 0]]

-Here is an example of modifying the axes after they have been plotted.
+Here is an example of using the lower level API and then modifying the axes after they have been plotted.

 .. ipython:: python

     g = (xray.plot
          .FacetGrid(t, col='time', col_wrap=3)
-         .map_dataarray(xray.plot.imshow, 'lon', 'lat')
+         .map_dataarray(xray.plot.imshow, 'lon', 'lat', robust=True)
          )

     for i, ax in enumerate(g.axes.flat):